NamitaNahata/DeliverShield/README.md

 The system is designed for a food delivery partner who:

-        1.Relies on daily completed orders for income
+        1.Relies on daily completed orders for income.

-        2.Works across different areas with varying demand levels
+        2.Works across different areas with varying demand levels.

-        3.Is affected by real-world conditions such as rain, traffic, and heat
+        3.Is affected by real-world conditions such as rain, traffic, and heat.

-        4.Has no fixed salary or guaranteed earnings
+        4.Has no fixed salary or guaranteed earnings.

 Core Problem